Larmenius Charter

 The Larmenius Charter or Carta Transmissionis ("Charter of Transmission") is a coded Latin manuscript purportedly created by Johannes Marcus Larmenius (Fr.: Jean-Marc Larmenius) in February 1324, detailing the transfer of leadership of the Knights Templar to Larmenius after the death of Jacques de Molay.

-It also has appended to it a list of 22 successive Grand Masters of the Knights Templar after de Molay, ending in 1804, the name of Bernard-Raymond Fabré-Palaprat appearing last on the list (who revealed the existence of the Charter in 1804).
-The document is written in a supposed devised ancient Knights Templar Codex.
-Actually in Freemason custody, the document is kept at the Mark Masons Hall in London.
-Some researchers have concluded that it is a forgery, while others assert its authenticity.
+It also has appended to it a list of 22 successive grand masters of the Knights Templar after de Molay, ending in 1804, the name of Bernard-Raymond Fabré-Palaprat appearing last on the list (who revealed the alleged existence of the charter in 1804).
+The document is written in a supposed devised ancient Knights Templar codex.
+Currently in Freemason custody, the document is kept at the Mark Masons Hall in London.
 An English translation of the Larmenius Charter was published in 1830.

-Contents

-In the document, Larmenius, then an aged man, implies that the Grand Mastership of the Knights Templar Order was transmitted to him ten years earlier (March, 1314) by the imprisoned Jacques de Molay, the last Grand Master of the Knights Templar.